tpatja/trrnt/README.md

 # trrnt

 A library implementing BitTorrent in Clojure.
 A pet project for learning Clojure.
 Probably not useful for anyone else in it's current form.

-## Usage

-FIXME
+May grow into an actually working BitTorrent client one day.

 ## License